-Expedition of the Fantastical explores the cultural implications of exploration and colonization in the Victorian Era and postulates the impact of future colonization of Mars.
+Expedition of the Fantastical explores the cultural implications of exploration and colonization in the Victorian Era, and postulates the impact of future colonization of Mars.
 From a settler viewpoint, I explore personal and political narratives, culture, beliefs and ideas about our identities.
-I endeavour to create a dialogue and a fluidity between charcoal drawings referenced from Victorian archival photos and painted surreal Martian landscapes, derivative of Science Fiction.
-With the underpinning of decolonization, my aim is to engender the viewer to consider the implications of colonization on humanity and consider their own ideas about the future.
-At the important time in history we are looking at the effect of paternalism on marginalized people.
-A mindful approach to any system that organizes individuals and communities, such as Martian settlements will determine how we move forward in that regard.
+I have created a dialogue and a fluidity between drawings referenced from Victorian archival photos and Martian landscapes inspired by science fiction and current space exploration.
+With the underpinning of decolonization, my aim is to encourage the viewer to think about the implications of colonization on humanity and apply this toward consideration of when/how we look to interplanetary settlements.

 We are at a juncture in history where the intersectionality of the Covid 19 pandemic, Black Lives Matter protests, and climate change activism is the impetus to find an alternative approach to governance and distribution of wealth and resources.
 Capitalism’s mandate to have infinite growth in a finite environment undermines the integrity of systems necessary for life.
 It has created a future where one possible outcome is to colonize Mars.